syncfusion-content/php-docs/PHP/DigitalGauge/Overview.md

 ---
 layout: post
-title: Overview of Syncfusion Digital Gauge PHP Control
+title: About PHP Digital Gauge Control | Syncfusion
-description: This section describes the overview of Syncfusion Essential PHP and How to render a Syncfusion Digital Gauge PHP component.
+description: Learn here all about introduction of Syncfusion PHP Digital Gauge Control, its features, and more details.
 platform: php
 control: Digital Gauge
 documentation: ug
 ---

-# Overview of Digital Gauge PHP Control
+# PHP Digital Gauge Overview

 Digital Gauge for Essential Studio encompasses the visualization of the segmented display of both the 7-segment numeric values and the 14-segment alphanumeric characters.
 It can display the following five kinds of character types: